maiko/sshed/README.md

 - add, show, list, remove ssh hosts in ssh_config file
 - show, edit ssh config via preferred text editor
 - connect to host by key
+- transfer files between your computer and host using key
 - execute commands via ssh (on single or multiple hosts)
+- use a Jumphost (also known as Bastion or ProxyHost)
 - encrypted keychain to store ssh passwords and private keys

 # Usage